Denmark’s seven greatest cycling routes

-With around 12,000km of national, regional and local cycle routes in Denmark, how do you know where to start?
+With the seemingly endless national, regional and local cycle routes in Denmark, how do you know where to start?
 We’ve got you.
 Here are Denmark’s seven beloved national long-distance routes, all of which make for a great self-guided cycling tour of Denmark.

-From the German border in the south to the northern tip of Skagen, this route takes you on Denmark’s Route 1 through some of its best countryside and past beautiful fishing villages and unique natural areas.
-Along the route, you’ll cycle by the Wadden Sea, a special natural environment home to seals and some of the country’s best oysters, plus the Tipperne bird sanctuary and plenty of towering sand dunes.
+From the German border in the south to the northern tip of Skagen, this route takes you on Denmark’s Route 1 through some of its best countryside, past beautiful fishing villages and unique natural areas.
+Along the route, you’ll cycle by the Wadden Sea, a special natural environment, home to seals and some of the country’s best oysters.
+Pus, the Tipperne bird sanctuary and plenty of towering sand dunes.
 At the top you’ll reach Grenen, Jutland’s most northerly point, where the Skagerrak and Kattegat seas come together.

 Limfjord is Denmark’s largest fjord area, some 180 km of islands, bays and narrow ports where small ferries and multiple bridges connect the land.
 The area was used by the Vikings over a thousand years ago, and this route takes you around the fjord on flat stretches and wooded ridges, with gentle landscapes on the east coast through to rougher seas on the North Sea coast.